taosdata/taosadapter/README.md

 body "query memory exceeds threshold"
 ```

-All write and query requests will be rejected when the PauseAllMemoryPercent threshold is exceeded.
+All write and query requests will be rejected when the pauseAllMemoryThreshold is exceeded.

 http return